 The major reason why your result could be held is: Examination Malpractice.

-When will WAEC withheld result be released?
+When will my withheld result be released?

-- Keep in touch with your school (centre)
+Keep in touch with your school (centre)

-- Keep in touch with colleagues who are in the same shoe as you
+Keep in touch with colleagues who are in the same shoe as you

-- Keep checking online
+Keep checking online

 Should I keep my hope alive?

 Definitely, if you’re sure that your centre didn’t indulge or aid exam malpractices in the course of the conduct of the exam.
 But the decision lies in the committee report, if your centre is indicted, you might have to look forward for the coming year exam.

-Difference between Withheld and Outstanding Result
+Difference between Withheld and Outstanding Results

-An outstanding result shows error when you try to access your grade on the official portal of WAEC.
+An outstanding result shows an error when you try to access your grade on the official portal of WAEC.

 This means you need not be worried, WAEC will speedily complete the processing to enable all the affected candidates get their results fully processed and released, subsequently.